 There are four ways to post Instagram guides.
 The usual is tapping the plus from your profile page.

 Three other ways to get to the menu are:

 - Tapping the plus in the tab.
 But you can see it only if you already posted at least one guide.

 - Forming it from your bookmarked Instagram posts.
 Go to your account collections and tap Create Guide.

 - Doing it from another user’s page.
 Scroll the list to the end, and you will see the button you need to tap.

 In the opened menu, you will see three options.
-You can group places, products and posts.
+You can make a guide with places, products and posts.
 There is no way to mix them.

 You can group places, and then you can choose Instagram photos and videos for each of them.

 In the first tab, you can find any place.
-Tap it to see photos made in this location.
-If there is no tag you need, you can read our article on how to add location tags on Instagram.
+Tap it to see Instagram photos made in this location.
+If there is no tag you need, you can read our article on how to create a custom location tag on Instagram.
 In the second tab, you can see others’ Instagram content that you bookmarked.
 You will see those that have location tags.
 In the third tab, you can see content with geotags published in your profile.